oktadev/api-security-book/1_03_sanitizing_data/index.md

 The known good strategy is often the easiest and most foolproof of the given options.
 With this approach each input is validated against an expected type and format:

 * Data type, (Integers are Integers, booleans are booleans, etc)
-* Numeric values fall within an expected range (for example: a person’s age is always greater than zero and less than 150)
+* Numeric values fall within an expected range (for example: a person’s age is always greater than 0 and less than 150)
 * Field length is checked
 * Specially formatted string fields such as zipcode, phone number, and social security number are valid